-The California Family Rights Act of 1991 and the federal Family & Medical Leave Act of 1993 allow you to continue your coverage under this Plan while you are on family leave.
+The federal Family and Medical Leave Act of 1993 allow you to continue your coverage under this Plan while you are on family leave.
 Your Employer is solely responsible for notifying their Employee of the availability and duration of family leaves.